Bringing Baby Home

 Do handle in a quiet stress free environment.

 We work hard to expose our babies to a variety of situations.
-We have a check list that we go through.
 We try to think of everything that will help your baby be a well-adjusted member of your family.
 Once you bring a baby home, you should continue to practice these socialization techniques.

 - Hands (pet, play, feed) inside brooders/cages often, to combat potential cage aggression.